Kartones/flask-calendar/README.md

 This are initially the only features I plan to build:

+- TESTS!
+No more new features without tests
 - cleanup of past "hidden_repetition" tasks when current date's month > stored month (delete full month)
 - min and max dates for input type date: min="xxxx-xx-xx" max="xxxx-xx-xx"
-- edit existing event
+- better favicon (lighter colors so letters can be read better)
 - error messages
-- disable drag & drop on mobile
 - a decent weekday and month day choosers when recurrency is selected
 - Yearly repetition? (would need month and day)
 - Users (should be able to access calendars), authentication and authorization
 - Multi-day tasks?
-- better favicon (lighter colors so letters can be read better)
 - Type hints + mypy linting